top of page

 Biography

 O’Neill has privately taught guitar, music theory, jazz history, improvisation, and musicianship since 2014.
-He currently offers private lessons and has taught at Mobile Music Philly and the New Jersey School of Music in Medford since 2021.
+He currently teaches guitar lessons, musicianship classes, and ensembles at Settlement Music School in Wynnefield and Germantown since 2024.
+He also offers private studio lessons and has taught at the New Jersey School of Music in Medford since 2021.
 Students from these programs range from age 6 to 75.
 After tutoring over 20 peer students at the University of the Arts for three years, he received the University’s Excellence in Tutoring Award in 2017.

 bottom of page